yarnpkg/zpm/documentation/src/content/docs/getting-started/migrating/breaking-changes.md

 This document lists the **intended breaking changes**.
 Yarn 6 being still in development, some features are still missing and will be implemented before we publish the first stable release.
 :::

+### Plugins

+A special note for plugins, which aren't implemented **yet**.

+Various other projects (Biome, Oxc, etc) are experimenting on that topic, and we prefer to wait before focusing on that so we can leverage their researches before building our own solutions.

 ### Lockfile

 - The lockfile (`yarn.lock`) is now formatted in JSON to benefit from heavily optimized JSON parsers.
 Some of its layout has slightly changed: